Wapiti08/LogAnalyzer/README.md

 > For the dataset, I give some examples and you can put your own data into that folder.

-**The Deeplog_demo is a relatively complete package, you can try to implement that.**

 ## Instructions (In Deeplog_demo folder):